RightsDocketRightsDocket

 Will DistroKid or Spotify reject my AI-assisted track in 2026?+

 ContextDistroKid says AI-created music is allowed, but uploaders must own 100% of the rights, avoid impersonation, avoid mass-generated spam, and avoid infringement.
 It also warns that streaming services may reject or remove releases that do not meet their guidelines.
-Spotify has also announced stronger AI protections around impersonation, spam filtering, and AI disclosures in credits.
+Deezer's April 2026 data is a Deezer-specific upload-volume signal: almost 75,000 fully AI-generated tracks per day, roughly 44% of daily uploads.

-RightsDocketHelps you organize the evidence behind your track before a reviewer, distributor, or platform asks for it.
+RightsDocketHelps you organize the evidence behind your track before a reviewer, distributor, or platform asks for it, without treating provenance as platform approval.

 Can I copyright a song if I wrote the lyrics but AI made the beat?+